AidanRuck/CPE-322/README.md

 # CPE-322
 Made by **Aidan Ruck**
 For the *Spring 2025* Semester
+My course site can be found at [this link.](https://sites.google.com/stevens.edu/nicholas-scirocco-site/home)

 > Here are some upcoming labs and projects that I have coming up